OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 integer
 value :math:`2i`, and assign negative integer value :math:`-i` to positive integer value :math:`2i+1`.
-We will never run out of positive integers to assign, and we know exactly which positive integer every integer is assigned to.
+We will never run out of positive integers (bins) to assign to, and we know exactly which positive integer (bin) every integer is assigned to.
 Because every integer gets an assignment, the set of integers is countably infinite.